henkelmax/enhanced-groups/readme.md

 `/autojoingroup remove` - Removes your auto join group

+### Global Auto Join Group

+Players can be automatically added to the same group when they join the server.

+**Note**: This feature is only available for persistent groups.

+**Usage**:

+`/autojoingroup global set <group-name> [password]` - Sets the global auto join group

+`/autojoingroup global set <id> [password]` - Sets the global auto join group (For internal use only)

+`/autojoingroup global remove` - Removes the global auto join group

+`/autojoingroup global force <true|false>` - Forces global auto join.
+If disabled the players auto join group takes priority

 ### Force Joining Groups

 Players can be forced to join a group.